YaoGroup/ServerMantaince/README.md

 2. Add public key of key-pair to the allowed identities list on target device (i.e. the server)
 3. Add private key of key-pair to be the idendity of local device.

 Refer [this page](https://help.ubuntu.com/community/SSH/OpenSSH/Keys) for how to conduct those steps exactly.
-After the above steps, the local device is somwhat "regesitered" on the server, and ssh login no longer requires password.
+After the above steps, the local device is somewhat "regesitered" on the server, and ssh login no longer requires password.

 ---
 ### Tutorials on Microsoft RDP Access